 What is a Payroll Budget Model for Government Entities?

 Payroll Budget forms are considered workforce planning models and are often used by HR and budget managers to plan expected payroll and benefit related expenses as part of the annual budget.
-Some of the key functionality in this type of budget template is that it is used both for existing staff and planned hires.
+Key functionality in this type of budget template is used for both existing staff and planned hires.
 Most of the budget expenses are calculated automatically based on drivers from an assumption form.
 This includes salary, merit increases, healthcare benefits and other items.
 Information can be captured by department and fund.
-You find an example of this type of budget template below.
+You will find an example of this type of budget template below.

 Purpose of Payroll Budget Input Forms

 State and local government organizations use Payroll Budget Input Forms to easily capture and calculate all employee compensation related expenses.
-When used as part of good business practices in a Budgeting and Planning department, a public sector institution can improve its budget process as well as reduce the chances that there are calculation mistakes in the budget or that it is too time consuming for users to enter data.
+When used as part of good business practices in a Budgeting and Planning department, a public sector institution can improve its budget process, as well as, reduce the chances of calculation mistakes in the budget or taking too much time for users to enter data.